mbeckh/cmake-utils/README.md

 -   Setup vcpkg toolchain automatically, if `vcpkg.json` if present in the project root folder.

+-   Switches off vcpkg compiler tracking and instead adds `VCToolsVersion` to `VCPKG_ENV_PASSTHROUGH` to speed-up vcpkg installation step in CMake while still keeping the compiler part of the hash for binary caching.
+However. if the feature is enabled explicitly, this setting will be retained.

+-   Set `VCPKG_APPLOCAL_DEPS` matching the static build configured in the triplet.

 -   Enables the features `test`, `tests` and `testing` for vcpkg if available in the top level target and `BUILD_TESTING` is set.
 This allows providing dependencies for running tests in the top level target while not creating a transitive to those test-only dependencies for all users of a package.